 Why This Page Exists (What the README Doesn’t Cover)

-Polymarket substantially rewrote the py-clob-client README in early 2026 — it now includes full copy-pasteable examples for unauthenticated and authenticated clients, market/limit orders, and token allowances.
-If you just need to get started, the README is now good enough.
+The py-clob-client-v2 README and examples/ directory give you copy-pasteable starting points for unauthenticated and authenticated clients, market/limit orders, and token allowances.
+If you just need to get started, those are now good enough.
 This page exists for everything after that:

-- The Common Pitfalls table documents the bugs and silent failures the README still doesn’t mention — wei conversion,
+- The Common Pitfalls table documents the bugs and silent failures the README doesn’t mention — installing the retired V1 package, the

 - The deep-dive sub-pages go far beyond the README’s examples with production error handling, retry patterns, and real-world code